-This therapy is delivered in cycles of up to eight weeks.
+This therapy is delivered over the course of one to eight weeks.
 The length of treatment is dependent on the dose of radiation required to treat the cancer.
 Higher doses of radiation are given in shorter cycles.
 Lower doses of radiation are delivered over a longer period of time.

 To prepare for the procedure, patients undergo a simulation session a week before treatments are set to begin.

 During a therapy session, patients are positioned on a device that prevents the body from moving.
 Using markings made during the simulation session, the radiation therapist aims the radiation beam and administers the dose from a control room.